-The University of Akron Wayne College in Orrville is hosting its tenth annual Writers Workshop, Saturday, April 5, 2014.
+The University of Akron Wayne College in Orrville is hosting its 11th annual Writers Workshop, Saturday, April 5, 2014.
 (Open to the public)

 This year's workshop allows writers and aspiring writers to meet published authors and participate in sessions about poetry writing, true crime, building and maintaining suspense, adding depth and vitality to a novel, and writing and photographing for a magazine.